-This article will demonstrate how to refresh a pivot table in Excel and Google Sheets
+This tutorial demonstrates how to refresh a pivot table in Excel and Google Sheets.

 Refresh a Pivot Table

 Say you go back to your database and make some adjustments.

 If you switch back to the pivot table, it won’t have changed.
 To update the pivot table, refresh the data.

 - Click in your pivot table.

 - Then, in the Ribbon, go to PivotTable Analyze > Refresh.